 Clinical trial participation

 Cancer patients participate in clinical trials to benefit from experimental treatments themselves, and to help scientists understand their diseases to develop treatments for other patients.
-The challenges to participation include access issues like inclusion and exclusion criteria or country of residence, and an often underestimated impact on psychosocial, physical and financial level.
+The challenges to participation include access issues like inclusion and exclusion criteria or country of residence, and an often underestimated impact on a psychosocial, financial and physical level.

 “Access to new agents or strategies in the context of well-designed and carefully conducted clinical trials has more benefits than risks at all stages of the disease.
 Patients should ask their doctors which clinical trials are relevant for them.”